 Google Ads is arguably the most beneficial digital advertising tool for businesses.
-Well used, it quickly gives you one of the best returns on advertising investment I’ve seen.
+Well used, it quickly gives you one of the best returns on advertising investment we’ve seen.

 But in the hands of beginners, Google Ads can also cost you big.